 I meant to hurry through the meal but it was too entertaining, and then I needed a photo with the butcher and with Gilles, the famous rugby player, and then I decided I needed an autographed paper placement, too.
 It was only when I looked at my watch and remembered that I wanted to see the 2,000 Roman stones that I started to panic.

 While Mattieu settled the bill, I raced over to Notre-Dame-de-Lamourguier practically with my hands in the air, and well, I couldn’t find the door.
 I ran around three sides of the large building, but of course it must have been on the fourth side.
-I’d run out of time, however, and would have to leave without completing my tour of Narbonne.
+I’d run out of time, however, and would have to leave without completing my tour.

 As I sat in the van on the way back to the Athos, Matthieu and I talked about the stunning Narbonne Cathedral that was never completed.